malmgrenola/rooster/README.md

 Site is deployed to https://purple-rooster.herokuapp.com/ using [Heruko](https://heruko.com).

 Heruko is connected to the Github repository with automatic deploy from the branch `main`.

-`pip3 freeze > requirements.txt`
+Every push or merge to main will trigger a new deploy.

-Every new commit triggers a deploy.
+make sure you run `pip3 freeze > requirements.txt` for all dependecies used.

 ## Development